-What happens when I arrive at the department?
+What happens when I arrive at the x-ray department?

 When you arrive at the MRI department you should go to the reception desk where you will be booked in and asked to have a seat in the waiting area.
 You may be asked to complete a safety questionnaire.
-A radiographer will then go through the questionnaire with you, explain the procedure and answer any questions that you may have.
+A Radiographer will then go through the questionnaire with you, explain the procedure and answer any questions that you may have.
 The MRI staff will then give you the bowel preparation in liquid form to drink over a 40 minute period before the scan.
 This will expand and coat the bowel which is very important for us to get diagnostic pictures.
 You will be asked to change into a hospital gown.
 You will also be asked to remove anything that may contain metal, such as jewellery, hair grips, wigs and body piercings before entering the scan room.
-To avoid any delays, please try and remove any body piercings at home before you attend your appointment.
 You will be provided with a locker to put your clothing and belongings into whilst you have your scan.